-Distressing the Paint
+Distressing The Chalk Paint

 Then I lightly sanded everything down with 220 grit sandpaper just to lightly distress the edges.

 This is totally optional as well, but I think that distressing painted furniture brings out the details that you might otherwise miss.
-Plus, we know our kids are going to ding it up anyway.
-Why not make it intentional?
+Here are the 6 best techniques for distressing furniture.

 A quick clean with a vacuum with a hose attachment and a damp rag cleaned the dust right up.